small lotus divider graphic on neutral colored background.

 4. Combination Magnesium Products

-Some children’s supplements include magnesium incidentally as part of broader formulations, such as bone or growth-focused products that combine calcium, vitamin D, and magnesium.
+Some children's supplements include magnesium as part of broader formulas, such as bone or growth-focused products that combine calcium, vitamin D, and magnesium.
+These products are often chosen for convenience, but they introduce real tradeoffs: magnesium is not the primary focus, dosing flexibility is limited, and cumulative intake across supplements can be difficult to assess.

 Dosing: More Is Not Better